mozilla/application-services/docs/howtos/passing-protobuf-data-over-ffi.md

 ## Rust Changes

-1. To your main rust crate, add dependencies on the `prost`, `prost-derive`, and `bytes` crates.
+1. To your main rust crate, add dependencies on the `prost` and `prost-derive` crates.
-2. Add `features = ["prost_support"]` to the `ffi_support` dependency.
-3. Add `prost-build` to your build dependencies (e.g. you probably have to add both of these):
-    ```toml
-    [build-dependencies]
-    prost-build = "check what version our other crates are using"
-    ```
-4. Create a new file named `mylib_msg_types.proto` (well, prefix it with the actual name of your lib) in your main crate's src folder.
-This is what is referenced in that bit you pasted above, so if you want or need to change its name, you must do so consistently.
+2. Create a new file named `mylib_msg_types.proto` (well, prefix it with the actual name of your lib) in your main crate's `src` folder.

    Due to annoying details of how the iOS megazord works, the name of the .proto file must be unique.